elXill/Belial/README.md

 	-If W value of quaternion changes to negative during an animation like rolling or turning, multiply it with -1 next frame to avoid full rotations during animation transition.

+	- I may seperate run crouch roll animation into two parts and make second dive a chain/combo with a second crouch during first one